alexdlaird/twilio-taskrouter-demo/README.md

 ## Getting Started
 The project is developed using Python and [Django](https://www.djangoproject.com).

-This repository contains the source code for the ChaCha Twilio project.
+This repository contains the source code for the TwilTwil project, ChaCha using [Twilio's TaskRouter](https://www.twilio.com/taskrouter).

 ### Project Setup
 To setup the Python/Django build environment, execute: